ricardo55ribeiro/CMS-Analysis-Tools/README.md

+# CMS-Analysis-Tools

+This repository contains analysis tools and fitting codes developed during research on particle physics within the CMS experiment at the LHC (CERN).

-This repository contains C/ROOT codes used to perform unbinned maximum-likelihood fits to invariant mass spectra of various heavy mesons and exotic candidates.
+The current implementation focuses on RooFit-based methods for unbinned maximum-likelihood fits to invariant mass spectra of heavy mesons and charmonium states, along with systematic uncertainty evaluations.

-The fits are implemented with RooFit and are designed for signal extraction and systematic uncertainty evaluation.
+All code is written in C++/ROOT and designed for transparency, reproducibility, and educational use.